tonyqiu123/50-days-of-components/src/components/Checkbox/README.md

 July 18th / October 16th

-# Toast Component for React
+# Checkbox Component for React
 <a href="https://youtu.be/cXnAICsWmyA" target="_blank">Watch live demo on youtube</a>

 <a href="https://100daysofcomponents.netlify.app/checkbox" target="_blank">Demo it yourself</a>